Skip to Content

 Important reminders for residents:

-• Rural residents require an approved burn permit before burning
+• All residents require an approved burn permit before burning

 • Even with a valid burn permit, it is your responsibility to check if a Burn Ban is in affect before burning